What Are Your Paper Bills Really Worth?

 Printing errors including miscuts, inverted overprints, missing printings, and obstruction errors are among the most valuable paper money items.

-Tips for Scanning Your Paper Money
+Tips for scanning your Paper Money

 1